pgManage/pgManage/INSTALL_LIBPQ.md

 # TROUBLESHOOTING MISSING LIBPQ

-In order for Postage to talk to PostgreSQL you need to have the libpq library installed.
+In order for PgManage to talk to PostgreSQL you need to have the libpq library installed.

 By default on Mac OS X, you'll have a PostgreSQL install with no libpq header files.
-If you then install PostgreSQL but don't add it to your PATH then the Postage configure will say that it found pg_config (but it will be the wrong one) and fail to find the libpq header files.
+If you then install PostgreSQL but don't add it to your PATH then the PgManage configure will say that it found pg_config (but it will be the wrong one) and fail to find the libpq header files.
 To fix this situation, make sure you add the proper pgsql/bin folder in the beginning of your path.

 On any other distribution where you have PostgreSQL installed, you'll typically have libpq already.
 If the installer can't find your libpq then you may need to add a path to your environment so that the compiler can find it.

-## PROBLEM 1: I HAVE LIBPQ BUT POSTAGE STILL WON'T INSTALL
+## PROBLEM 1: I HAVE LIBPQ BUT PGMANAGE STILL WON'T INSTALL

-Postage finds your libpq files using a command called `pg_config`.
+PgManage finds your libpq files using a command called `pg_config`.
 This command might be in a non-standard location.
 Try editing your `~/.profile` and add a line to the end of the file like this:

 	export PATH=/FULLPATHTOTHEbinFOLDERTHATHASPG_CONFIG/:$PATH